Khaaz/homelab/apps/vault/README.md

 ### Features

-- Multi-container deployment: All services run in dedicated containers on an isolated Docker network for security and reliability.
+- Single-container deployment: Vaultwarden runs in a dedicated Docker container on its own isolated Docker network for security and reliability.
 - Configuration templates: Initial configuration is applied from the `_setup` directory on first start.
 - Reverse proxy integration: Designed to work with a reverse proxy for secure external access and custom domains.
 - Extensible: Add functionality with integrations, add-ons, and custom scripts.